istio/istio.io/content/help/ops/component-debugging/index.md

 ### Get an overview of your mesh

-You can get an overview of your mesh via `proxy-status` command:
+You can get an overview of your mesh using the `proxy-status` command:

 {{< text bash >}}
 $ istioctl proxy-status
 {{< /text >}}

-If a proxy is missing from the output list it means that it is not currently connected to a Pilot instance so will not be receiving any configuration.
+If a proxy is missing from the output list it means that it is not currently connected to a Pilot instance so it will not be receiving any configuration, also if it is stale that likely means there are networking issues or Pilot needs to be scaled.

 ### Get proxy configuration

 `istioctl` allows you to retrieve information about proxy configuration from the Envoy config dump using the `proxy-config` or `pc` command.

-For example, to retrieve information about cluster configuration for the Envoy instance in the specified pod, run the following command:
+For example, to retrieve information about cluster configuration for the Envoy instance in a specified pod, run the following command:

 {{< text bash >}}
 $ istioctl proxy-config cluster <pod-name> [flags]
 {{< /text >}}

-To retrieve information about bootstrap configuration for the Envoy instance in the specified pod, run the following command:
+To retrieve information about bootstrap configuration for the Envoy instance in a specified pod, run the following command:

 {{< text bash >}}
 $ istioctl proxy-config bootstrap <pod-name> [flags]
 {{< /text >}}

-To retrieve information about listener configuration for the Envoy instance in the specified pod, run the following command:
+To retrieve information about listener configuration for the Envoy instance in a specified pod, run the following command:

 {{< text bash >}}
 $ istioctl proxy-config listener <pod-name> [flags]
 {{< /text >}}

-To retrieve information about route configuration for the Envoy instance in the specified pod, run the following command:
+To retrieve information about route configuration for the Envoy instance in a specified pod, run the following command:

 {{< text bash >}}
 $ istioctl proxy-config route <pod-name> [flags]
 {{< /text >}}

+To retrieve information about endpoint configuration for the Envoy instance in a specified pod, run the following command:

+{{< text bash >}}
+$ istioctl proxy-config endpoints <pod-name> [flags]
+{{< /text >}}

+More information about how to interpret this information can be found [Debugging Envoy and Pilot](/help/ops/traffic-management/proxy-cmd/).

 ## With GDB